-Optimism abounds with Circles of Rhythm, an ode to Bauhaus, the early 20th century art movement focused on creating refined, everyday beauty through sleek...
+Optimism abounds with Circles of Rhythm, as it reflects upon the legacy of the Bauhaus, the early 20th century art movement focused on creating refined...

 Circles of Rhythm